A number of services are available to student organization through Campus Activities.

 All recognized student organizations are eligible to receive an email address and website.
 Instructions to obtain an email and website address or change the name of the account owner, click here.

-A list of participating organizations can be found here: Spring Involvement Fair List Example
+An example of the list of participating organizations can be found here: Spring Involvement Fair List

 |RSVP FOR THE INVOLVEMENT FAIR TODAY